 As Cowboys owner, Jerry Jones, put it in a 2009 Wall Street Journal article about his team’s then-new home, “we wanted this stadium to have a wow factor.”

-When Super Bowl LVI kicks off inside SoFi Stadium at what could be one of the first events in California to reopen to fans since COVID-19 lockdowns began, those attending will be exposed to a variety of digital upgrades.
+And when Super Bowl LVI kicks off inside SoFi Stadium, those attending will be exposed to a variety of digital upgrades.
 Like his Colts, Cowboys and Vikings contemporaries, Los Angeles Rams Owner and Chairman, E. Stanley Kroenke, asked HKS designers to develop plans for SoFi that would allow it to host global entertainment events and turn them into ultimate experiences for a live and television audience.

 Staying Local and Flexible

 To deliver on those requests, HKS designers approach stadium designing with some clear thoughts in mind.
-Trubey has said that that at the top of that list for HKS-designed stadiums are clarity of structural expression and transparency, which he said heightens the fan experience.
+One design element that is a hallmark of HKS-designed stadiums are clarity of structural expression and transparency, which heightens the fan experience.
 So fans who walk into AT&T Stadium, Globe Life Field or SoFi Stadium will immediately recognize the ability to sort of “see through” the structures to the outside even though the stadiums themselves are enclosed or covered.

 There are other important factors as well.
 Even though the stadiums will be showcased to the world, designers look at them as a vital and visible part of the local community.
 The owners of the Colts, for example, wanted the look of Lucas Oil Stadium to pay homage to the fieldhouses found throughout Indiana, while the shape of U.S. Bank Stadium reminds of Northern European design.